imsaksham-c/Generative-AI-with-LLM/README.md

-# Generative AI With Large Language Models
+# Generative AI with Large Language Models

-Welcome to the repository for the "Generative AI with Large Language Models" course by DeepLearning.AI and Amazon Web Services on Coursera.
-Here, you'll find all the resources associated with the course.

-## Course Overview

-### Syllabus

-**Week 1:**
-- Transformer Architecture
-- Prompting and Prompt Engineering
+The transformers architecture, introduced in 2017 through the influential "Attention is All You Need" paper, has been a game-changer in the realm of generative AI.

+📚 **What's Inside?**

+🚀 **PART 1: LLM Pre-Training**

+- Understanding Large Language Models (LLMs)
+- Real-world Use Cases for LLM Applications
+- Evolution from Pre-Transformers to Transformers
+- Mechanisms of Text Generation in Transformers
+- Significance of Prompts in the Generation Process
-- Generative AI Project Lifecycle
+- Deep Dive into the Generative AI Project Life Cycle
+- Navigating Challenges in Pre-Training LLMs
+- Optimal Configurations for Effective LLM Pre-Training
-- Pre-training LLMs
+- When and Why Pre-Training LLMs Is Beneficial

-**Week 2:**
+💡 **PART 2: LLM Fine Tuning**

-- Instruction Fine-Tuning
+- Insights into Instruction Fine Tuning
+- Addressing Catastrophic Forgetting in Fine Tuning
-- Model Evaluation and Benchmarks
+- Evaluation Criteria for Fine-Tuned Models
-- Parameter Efficient Fine-Tuning (PEFT)
+- Unpacking Parameter Efficient Fine Tuning (PEFT)
-- LoRA and Soft Prompts

-**Week 3:**
+🌐 **PART 3: RLHF & Application**

+- Aligning AI Models with Human Values
-- Reinforcement Learning from Human Feedback (RLHF)
+- Fundamentals of Reinforcement Learning from Human Feedback (RLHF)
-- Proximal Policy Optimization
+- Strategies to Mitigate Reward Hacking
+- Scalability through Self-Supervision with Constitutional AI
-- Model Optimization for Deployment
+- Optimization and Deployment of LLMs for Inferencing
+- Practical Implementation in Various Applications
-- LLM Application Architecture
+- Architecture Considerations for LLM Applications

-## Code and Assignments
+- Embracing Responsible AI Practices
+- Handy Cheatsheet for the Generative AI Project Lifecycle

+💻 **Code and Assignments**

-The `code` directory includes detailed examples for three coding assignments:
+The [code directory](/code) includes detailed examples for three coding assignments:

-- `Summerize-Dialogue.ipynb`: Assignment cobering Prompt Engineering.
+- `Summerize-Dialogue.ipynb`: Assignment covering Prompt Engineering.
 - `Fine-Tuning Lab.ipynb`: Assignment covering Instruction Fine-Tuning using LoRA.
 - `RLHF Lab.ipynb`: Assignment covering Reinforcement Learning From Human Feedback to align LLMs.

-## Markdown

-The `markdown` directory provides the same content as above but in Markdown format for easy reading directly on GitHub.

-## Course Certificate
+🎓 **Course Certificate**

-You can view my [course certificate here](https://github.com/imsaksham-c/Generative-AI-with-LLM/blob/main/Coursera%20HHK4C46ZE9ZC.pdf).
+You can view my course certificate [here](https://github.com/imsaksham-c/Generative-AI-with-LLM/blob/main/certificate.jpg).

 Feel free to explore the code and resources to enhance your understanding of Generative AI with Large Language Models! 🚀